hassanalzahrani-1/duc/README.md

 Duc is a production-ready, enterprise-grade application that brings your documents to life.
 Upload PDFs, Word files, spreadsheets, and more—then chat naturally with Duc to extract insights, find information, and understand complex content instantly.
 With its beautiful duck-themed interface, intelligent RAG pipeline, and persistent memory, Duc makes document analysis effortless and enjoyable.

-**⚡ Powered by:** FastAPI • React • TypeScript • LangChain • OpenAI • ChromaDB
+**⚡ Powered by:** FastAPI • React • TypeScript • LangChain • OpenAI • ChromaDB • Docker • Nginx

+**🐳 Deployment:** Multi-container Docker on AWS Elastic Beanstalk

 ## 📖 Table of Contents